alephnode/twin-peaks/README.md

 # Plotting Twin Peaks: The Return

-I decided to take the coordinates listed at the bottom of [William Hasting's conspiracy site](http://thesearchforthezone.com/) and run them through the Folium, which uses Python and Leaflet.js maps.
+I decided to take the coordinates listed at the bottom of [William Hasting's conspiracy site](http://thesearchforthezone.com/) and run them through Folium, which uses Python and Leaflet.js maps.

 To view: